reduxjs/redux/docs/recipes/MigratingToRedux.md

 * This allows you to gradually rewrite every Flux Store in your app as a reducer, but still export `createFluxStore(reducer)` so the rest of your app is not aware that this is happening and sees the Flux stores.

 * As you rewrite your Stores, you will find that you need to avoid certain Flux anti-patterns such as fetching API inside the Store, or triggering actions inside the Stores.
-Your Flux code will be easier to follow once as you port it to be based on reducers!
+Your Flux code will be easier to follow once you port it to be based on reducers!

 * When you have ported all of your Flux Stores to be implemented on top of reducers, you can replace the Flux library with a single Redux store, and combine those reducers you already have into one using [`combineReducers(reducers)`](../api/combineReducers.md).